humanitycodes/codelab/firebase/README.md

 3. Enable GitHub in the Authentication settings:
    * Use the Client ID and Secret found in `backend/env/dev/.env`.
    * Click "Save".
+4. Enable Email/Password in the Authentication settings.
-4. Create a service account for the database:
+5. Create a service account for the database:
    * Click "Permissions" in the Settings (gear icon) menu.
    * Click on "Service accounts" in the left panel.
    * Click "Create Service Account" at the top of the page: